Graphing Linear Equations: A Visual Journey

 • If the line moves up, the (y) value increases; if it moves down, the (y) value decreases.

-• The intersection point (0, -1) represents the solution shared by both equations.
+• The intersection point (0, -1) represents the solution both equations share.

 Graphing Techniques